mattydevicce/pluto/u4-ruby-on-rails/d19-constructor/__lesson__/javascript-prototype.md

   * A style of Object Oriented Programming
   * It clones objects to reuse or inherit behaviors
   * Each clone can share attributes and methods through their prototype
+  * Why is JS like this?
+Because this approach is much more light weight compared to Java or Ruby?
+If anyone remembers Java Applets, they were slow and the experience sucked.

 ### How can we fix this?
+Let's get back to our problem.
+We need to better abstract Person prototype.

 ## Prototypes